LateNightIceCream/LateNightIceCream.github.io/_posts/2020-08-12-solar-tracker.md

 pinned: true
 ---

-Solar tracking is
+Solar panels yield maximum power when the sun is shining perpendicular on their surfaces.
+For fixed panels (that are oriented properly), this is the case for only a few hours every day.
+By following the sun using a device called a solar tracker, this duration can be increased.
 [Average solar panel power can be increased by up to 30% using solar tracking methods](https://www.semanticscholar.org/paper/Solar-Tracking-System%3A-More-Efficient-Use-of-Solar-Rizk-Chaiko/5594b5bbb72021eafd8a96452b6bb551d8208094), which is quite a lot!
+See also [here](https://en.wikipedia.org/wiki/Solar_tracker#Basic_concept)

 I saw a lot of people building little solar tracking devices, often with an arduino and some LDRs as sensors, using the shadows cast on the sensors to determine how much to turn the motors that move the panel.
 [Here are is an example](https://www.instructables.com/id/Arduino-Solar-Tracker/).
 There are, of course, some disadvantages using the sensoric approach such as clouds scattering the light, or dirt on the sensors, and general measurement accuracy limitations that all have a negative influence on our tracking capability.